 “Discipline is guidance (or training); that’s actually what the word means,” Markham says.
 “It comes from the root word disciple (which means pupil) so it means ‘to guide.’”

-Your Effort Makes a Difference
+Your Effort to Reconnect Makes a Difference

 There are numerous ways, both big and small, to strengthen the bonds between parents and teens.
 The importance of connection, and the many approaches to improving that relationship, can make the task seem overwhelming.
 But not everything needs to happen every day or all at once, and it’s okay if some efforts fall flat.
 Most importantly, your teenager will see that you’re trying.
 Because feeling loved and cared for is such a key part of parent-teen connection, your visible effort means you’re already on your way to the relationship that both of you want.